andreas-mausch/andreas-mausch.github.io/blog/_posts/2020-09-29-wxwidgets.md

 As someone who never used a dependency manager for C++, I was positively surprised by the ease to add third-party code.

+It's feels like adding a maven dependency to a Java project.
+I might take a bit longer the first time you install it (because you might need to compile it first), but then it's just nice to have the include and library directories set up automatically.

 As you can see in the whatsapp-viewer repo, I still copy/pasted the dependencies into my own repo, something which is a very bad practice and something I've [criticized myself]({{ site.baseurl }}{% post_url blog/2020-02-12-element-ui %}) for good reasons.